cratcha/medasyncChallenge/ReadMe.md

 I used the ES6 syntax for writing classes and modules.
 I also used the readline and fs modules provided by Node.js to read and process the patient data from the input file.

+# Test
+To test the input go to src folder and run node index.js input.txt

 # Author

 Ekaterina Cratcha